 - 1. Inline and wrapper ads (to support multiple ad-serving vendors) - 2.
 Tracking events - 3.
 Error reporting - 4.
-Industry icons (only when visual components are supported)\
+Industry icons (only when visual components are supported)

-\ With privacy concerns among consumers and special interest groups, any attempts to support industry icons, such as the AdChoices icon used to offer consumers information and choice on the ads they see, further serves to improve self-regulation in the industry.
+With privacy concerns among consumers and special interest groups, any attempts to support industry icons, such as the AdChoices icon used to offer consumers information and choice on the ads they see, further serves to improve self-regulation in the industry.
 The Digital Advertising Alliance (DAA) leads the Internet-Based Advertising (IBA) Self-Regulatory Program responsible for the AdChoices icon and other initiatives designed to offer consumers some control over their ad experience and any data collected on them.
-To learn more about the DAA's IBA program, visit http://www.iab.net/public\policy/behavioral-advertisingprinciples.
+To learn more visit the IAB's webpage regarding the DAA's IBA program.

 This specification provides details about the features listed above and how to support them, but implementation details are left to the businesses that choose to support them.
 For example, supporting tracking events involves client-side tracking, meaning that the audio player (client) makes a call to the ad server to indicate that an event was executed on the client-side.
 Some audio devices may not have the technology available to support client-side tracking.
-In such cases, services such as ad-injection servers should be considered to help bring ad tracking closer to a client-side tracking solution.
-See section 1.3.3 for more information on tracking ads with an ad-injection server.
+In such cases, services such as ad-stitching servers should be considered to help bring ad tracking closer to a client-side tracking solution.
+See section 1.3.3 for more information on tracking ads with an ad-stitching server.